MA ETHNOGRAPHIC AND DOCUMENTARY FILM (PRACTICAL)

-This unique MA programme is based at University College London but run by leading film practitioners, ensuring that you not only receive the highest-quality practice-based learning, but you do so in a university research environment.
+This unique MA programme is based out of UCL but run by leading film practitioners, ensuring that students not only receive the highest-quality, practice-based learning, but do so in a top-level university research environment.
 The core of the programme is focused on on the practical production of non-fiction film, alongside the provision of a firm understanding of theory and film history.

 Every student is assigned a personal mentor to guide them through the conception, production and completion of their final graduation film.
-This year's mentors include Penny Woolcock, Richard Alwyn and Grant Gee.
+This year's mentors include Penny Woolcock, Richard Alwyn, Sophie Fiennes, Xiaolu Guo and Grant Gee.